 Hurricane is a somewhat small city located in the state of Utah.
 With a population of 18,205 people and two constituent neighborhoods, Hurricane is the 46th largest community in Utah.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hurricane is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hurricane is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hurricane who work in sales jobs (12.34%), office and administrative support (10.72%), and teaching (7.74%).
+Overall, Hurricane is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Hurricane who work in office and administrative support (15.04%), food service (11.23%), and sales jobs (9.10%).

-Hurricane is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hurricane does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Hurricane is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Italian.